bard-rr/deploy/aws/README.md

 <img src="https://github.com/bard-rr/.github/blob/main/profile/logo2.png?raw=true" width="300">

-# AWS Deployment Script
+# AWS Deployment

-This script will deploy a containerized version of Bard to Amazon's Elastic Container Service (ECS).
+This directory has code to deploy a containerized version of Bard to Amazon's Elastic Container Service (ECS).
 This solution allows for a cloud deployment of Bard that's easeier to manage, thanks to the technology offered by AWS.

 ## Setting up the script

 First, clone this repo to your local machine.
-Then navigate to the `aws` directory and install dependencies with
+Then navigate to this `aws` directory and install dependencies with

 ```
 npm install